 If you have ANY concerns about a child’s welfare or wellbeing or have a concern about the behaviour of any adult within the school towards a child:

-- Discuss your concerns without delay with the Designated Safeguarding Lead (Mrs. Corinne Thornton) or one of the Deputy Designated Safeguarding Leads (Mrs. Rachel MacLeod, Mrs Sophie Kirkwood or Mrs Hilary Bradbury).
+- Discuss your concerns without delay with the Designated Safeguarding Lead (Mrs. Corinne Thornton) or the Deputy Designated Safeguarding Lead (Mrs. Rachel MacLeod ).

 - Remember it is important to share your concerns even if you are unsure.

 If a child makes a disclosure to you: